How hospitable are the locals in the Balkans? THIS much! (Description of three events in a single day)

 Serbia’s Section of the Trans Dinarica Cycle Route is Complete

-The Serbian stages of the new Trans Dinarica Cycle Route have been researched, laid out, and are now ready for cyclists to discover more about this beautiful Western Balkan country.
+The Serbian stages of the Trans Dinarica cycle route have been researched and mapped, and are now ready for cyclists to discover more about this beautiful Western Balkan country.
+This section offers an unforgettable journey through Serbia’s stunning landscapes and is perfect for those looking to experience the country’s natural beauty and rich culture while cycling the Trans Dinarica.

 Starting near the town of Tutin, in the far south of Serbia, the route pedals through the mountainous Sandžak Region and then continues north and west past UNESCO sites and protected areas such as the Tara National Park along the border of Bosnia and Herzegovina.
 From Tutin, Serbia’s Trans Dinarica heads to Novi Pazar before heading northwest to Sjenica and the Special Nature Reserve Uvac.
 The trail then rolls toward the resort town of Zlatibor and the beautiful, ethno-architecture tourism center in and around Mokra Gora, perched in the Dinaric Alps.
 The route finishes its Serbian section along the banks of the Drina River in the town of Bajina Bašta.

 The process of the Trans Dinarica’s creation in Serbia actually began in early 2022 when the GoodPlace team, a Slovenia-based NGO that creates sustainably minded trails and routes, began working with country experts to create a virtual blueprint.
 The next step was to test this blueprint “on the ground” to make sure, among other considerations, that all the stages — surfaces, inclines, distances — met the team’s high expectations of safety and navigation ease.
-After traveling to Serbia in May and June 2023, the route is ready to be enjoyed by cyclists.
+After traveling to Serbia in May and June 2023, the route is now fully prepared and available for those looking to cycle Serbia and experience a Serbia bike tour like no other.

 Live from Serbia’s section of Trans Dinarica: We love it.
 Honestly.